Click here to view our video explaining how HELP's Brain Power Program can change your life!

 A state-led, voluntary effort that established a single set of language arts and mathematics standards for kindergarten through 12th grade.
 Its formal name is the Common Core State Standards Initiative.

-comprehension strategy instruction
+Comprehension strategy instruction

 The explicit teaching of techniques that are particularly effective for comprehending text, including direct explanation, teacher modeling (“think aloud”), guided practice and application.

-cooperative learning
+Cooperative learning

 A teaching model involving students working together as partners or in small groups on clearly defined tasks.

-curriculum-based assessment
+Curriculum-based assessment

 An informal assessment in which the teacher assesses student performance in a specific area.
 The teacher then uses that information to figure out in which areas a child might need additional instruction or support.

-curriculum-based measurement
+Curriculum-based measurement

 Tools for measuring student competency and progress in the basic skill areas of reading fluency, spelling, mathematics and written language.
 Often referred to as CBM.